patrick-kidger/equinox/CONTRIBUTING.md

 pip install -e .
 ```

-Then install the pre-commit hook:
+Then install the pre-commit hooks:

 ```bash
 pip install pre-commit
 pre-commit install
 ```

-These hooks use Black and isort to format the code, and flake8 to lint it.
+These hooks use ruff to format and lint the code, and pyright to typecheck it.

 ---